 It does the required job well and you do not have to go through the tiresome and costly process of replacing it every 2 years like pHin.
 This concern is further aggravated by the fact that pHin is no longer being brought to the market.
 Thus, Sutro is naturally a much better investment.

-If you have decided to go with Sutro’s MySutro Pool monitor, we recommend buying it from Sutro’s official website to avoid any hassle and also to avail the discounts that they regularly offer.
+If you have decided to go with Sutro’s MySutro Pool monitor, we recommend buying it from Sutro’s official website to avoid any hassle and avail a discount of $50 by using the discount code “THEWATERHOBBY”.

 We also made a comparison between pHin and WaterGuru, which is another noteworthy competitor to Sutro.